Skip to main content

 Synopsis

-This document outlines the required steps to integrate and configure the IBC module to your Cosmos SDK application and send fungible token transfers to other chains.
+This document outlines the required steps to integrate and configure the IBC module to your Cosmos SDK application and enable sending fungible token transfers to other chains.
+An example app using ibc-go v10 is linked.

 Integrating the IBC module